blurayne/skel/CODEOFCONDUCT.md

 Be respectful and mind the feelings of others when crude vibrations are on the rise!

 Linear causality and scapegoats should be rendered a thing of the past!

+*NOTE: This preamble is not part of the Contributor Covenant Code of Conduct*

 And now to the [Contributor Covenant][https://www.contributor-covenant.org]: